Wednesday, April 26 forecast: Dry during the day, rain develops tonight, Thursday

 Northern Arkansas had some rain showers last night, but it was generally a dry night across the Ozarks last night.
-This morning, temperatures are mild in the upper 40s with skies remaining mostly cloudy.
+This morning, temperatures are mild in the upper 40s with skies partly cloudy in the morning seeing increasing clouds late this afternoon and evening.
 Temperatures today will steadily climb to the mid-60s with ESE winds a little breezy at times around 10 to 15 mph.

 Our next round of scattered rain showers moves into the Ozarks early Thursday morning.
 Unlike our previous rounds of rain showers, this round will be more widespread and may extend into portions of central Missouri.
 Rainfall amounts from this second to last round could be between 0.50″ to 1.00″ in southwest MO and northwest AR and around 0.25″ in central MO, perhaps a little less.